grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 - If the `route` label is `alertmanager`, check the logs for distributor errors containing `component=AlertmanagerDistributor`
   - Check if instances are starved for resources using the `Mimir / Alertmanager resources` dashboard
   - If the distributor errors are `context deadline exceeded` and the instances are not starved for resources, increase the distributor timeout with `-alertmanager.alertmanager-client.remote-timeout=<timeout>`.
-The defaut is 2s if not specified.
+The default is 2s if not specified.

 ### MimirIngesterUnhealthy